Lake Charles Community Property Partition Lawyer

 Sometimes spouses have a claim against the other to receive reimbursement of expenses such as the use of community funds for personal use or mortgage payments.
 For example, if one spouse took out a student loan before marriage, it’s considered separate debt.
 However, the community estate may need to be reimbursed if marital funds were used to pay off the loan during the marriage.
 In these cases, a community property partition can become very complicated.

-A divorce settlement lawyer in Lake Charles can help you in many ways during your divorce.
+A Lake Charles community property partition lawyer can help you in many ways during your divorce.
 If an agreement can’t be reached between spouses, your attorney will assist with making sure assets and debts are fairly assessed, and separate property is identified to seek your fair share of the marital assets.

 Whenever possible, it’s usually best for the couple to come to a settlement agreement.
 Your divorce lawyer will represent you in identifying and valuing property and deciding how it should be divided.
 This will include legal advice on the best way to divide assets and negotiate with your spouse about items that benefit you or hold significant emotional value.